fommil/fpmortals/manuscript/wip.md

 `Mappable`, `Pureable`, `FlatMappable`) until you are comfortable with the standard names.

-Before we introduce the complete typeclass hierarchy, we will peek at the four most important methods from a control flow perspective: the methods we will use the most in typical FP applications:
+Before we introduce the typeclass hierarchy, we will peek at the four most important methods from a control flow perspective: the methods we will use the most in typical FP applications:

 | Typeclass     | Method     | From   | Given         | To        |
 |------------- |---------- |------ |------------- |--------- |